mamintoosi-papers-codes/House2Vec/README.md

 # House2Vec

-House2Vec is a Python repository for **house representation learning** using **graph-based embedding methods** (DeepWalk and Node2Vec).
+House2Vec is a Python repository for **property representation learning** using **graph-based embedding methods** (DeepWalk and Node2Vec).
-The goal is to enhance **house price prediction** by capturing **spatial relationships** among properties through network representation learning.
+The goal is to enhance **property value prediction** by capturing **spatial dependencies** among properties through network representation learning.

-The repository implements and extends the work from the paper:
+The repository implements the following paper:
-_"Beyond Coordinates: Integrating Graph Embeddings in House Price Prediction Models"_.
+_"Beyond Coordinates: Incorporating Graph Embeddings into Property Value Prediction Models"_.

 ![](images/graph.png)